OpenTreeOfLife/opentreeoflife.github.io/index.md

 The graph database for storage and services for the Open Tree Reference taxonomy.
 Written in Java.

 ###reference-taxonomy
 Code for merging input taxonomies to create the Open Tree of Life reference taxonomy, OTT.
-We refer to the merging program as `smasher'.
+We refer to the merging program as smasher.

 ###gcmdr
 Scripts for loading data into treemachine.